chocolatey/choco/Scenarios.md

  * should contain tags
  * should not contain packages and versions with a pipe between them

+### ChocolateyPinCommand [ 9 Scenario(s), 12 Observation(s) ]

+#### when listing pins with an existing pin

+ * should contain existing pin messages
+ * should not contain list results

+#### when listing pins with existing pins

+ * should contain a pin message for each existing pin
+ * should not contain list results

+#### when listing pins with no pins

+ * should not contain any pins by default
+ * should not contain list results

+#### when removing a pin for a non installed package

+ * should throw an error about not finding the package

+#### when removing a pin for a pinned package

+ * should contain success message

+#### when removing a pin for an unpinned package

+ * should contain nothing to do message

+#### when setting a pin for a non installed package

+ * should throw an error about not finding the package

+#### when setting a pin for an already pinned package

+ * should contain nothing to do message

+#### when setting a pin for an installed package

+ * should contain success message

 ### ChocolateyUninstallCommand [ 13 Scenario(s), 90 Observation(s) ]

 #### when force uninstalling a package